What Does Trauma Insurance Cover? Meaning and Definition

 Trauma insurance covers specific major traumas and serious illnesses, like advanced cancer, a major heart attack or stroke, and other medical conditions like paralysis, dementia, prostate cancer, chronic diabetes, major organ transplants, and more.

-The medical conditions covered by critical illness insurance vary between life insurance companies.
+The serious medical conditions covered by critical illness insurance vary between life insurance companies.
 Please read the product disclosure statement (PDS) to understand the coverage.

 More about critical illness claims >